-There have been times in my life where I have relied on my wardrobe, experience, credentials, connections, or a bold attitude would give me confidence.
+There have been times in my life where I have relied on my wardrobe, experience, credentials, connections, bold attitude, and more to give me confidence.
 While there is nothing wrong with any of these things, they are not the source of confidence.

-In college, I decided to take a law class my freshman year despite it being an upper level class.
-The subject seemed interesting, it fit my schedule, and, having done well in high school, I didn’t even think twice about the level of the course until the first day of class.
+In college, I chose to take a law class my freshman year despite it being an upper level class.
+The subject seemed interesting, it fit my schedule, and, having done well in high school, I didn’t even think twice about the difficulty of the course until the first day of class.
 I soon realized just what a newbie to college I really was!
-It was obvious that the other students in the class were far more experienced college students than I was.
+It was obvious that the other students in the class were far beyond me.

-My confidence was shaken!
-For years after that moment I avoided public speaking.
-I doubted myself and my abilities.
-Insecurity was the lingering feeling.
-We all have places in our life that make us unsure.
+We all have tasks or aspects of our lives that make us unsure.
 Places where more confidence would be a tremendous help not only for us, but for those around us.
-The upper classmen in the room that fateful day also felt the awkwardness of that moment.
+The upper classmen in the room that fateful day couldn’t escape that awkward moment.
+Ugh!

 Now and then I get off track.
 I engage in behaviors that undermine my confidence.
 Here are just a few:

-When I compare myself, I am using the wrong gauge to measure myself.
+When I compare myself to others, I’m using the wrong gauge.
 God has created me to be me a one-of-a-kind unique woman!
-The question is not am I doing as well or better than so-and-so, the question is am I walking fully in who God created me to be?
+The question is not am I doing as well as or better than so-and-so, the question is am I walking fully in who God created me to be?
 Am I following His lead and being obedient?

-Complaining creates a negative spiral down!
-It takes my focus off the person I want to be and causes me to dwell on the lack or the perceived lack I am feeling.
+Complaining keeps me focused on the negative!
+It takes my focus off the person I want to be and causes me to dwell on the lack or the perceived lack I’m feeling.
 It pushes the people around me away and attracts more negativity.
 And it’s a tip off that fear is at work in my life.

-Time spent with people who genuinely care about me is energizing and pleasant.
+Time spent with people who genuinely care about me is energizing and builds me up.
 That’s the kind of person I want to be – one who is focused on others in a way that leaves them feeling loved and treasured.
 When I am confident, I am free to focus on others and there’s no need to worry about what they are thinking about me.
 It allows me to be vulnerable and creates a safe space for others to be vulnerable too.